Ferre History, Family Crest & Coats of Arms

 The surname Ferre was first found in Modena (Etruscan: Mutna; Latin: Mutina; Modenese: Mòdna), where records can be found in 1271 of the Ferrari family living there at the Villa Mugnano.

-Important Dates for the Ferre family
+Early History of the Ferre family

 This web page shows only a small excerpt of our Ferre research.
 More information is included under the topic Early Ferre History in all our PDF Extended History products and printed products wherever possible.